muftring/iu-netsci/topics/epidemics.md

 ## Contact Networks

+## Immunization
+*immunization*: a vaccine or treatment given to individuals to cure or treat a specific pathogen

+> immunization strategies aim to minimize the threat of a pandemic by most effectively distributing the available vaccines or treatments.

+Immunization strategies are guided by an important prediction of the traditional epidemic models: If a pathogen’s spreading rate $\lambda$ is reduced under its critical threshold $\lambda_{c}$, the virus naturally dies out.
+Yet, the epidemic threshold vanishes in scale-free networks, questioning the effectiveness of this strategy.

+for **random networks** a sufficiently high immunization rate can eliminate the pathogen from the population.

+For a **scale-free network** with $\gamma < 3$ we have $\langle k \rangle \rightarrow \infty$, hence $g_{c} \rightarrow 1$.
+In other words if the contact network has a high $\langle k^2 \rangle$, *we need to immunize virtually all nodes to stop the epidemic*.

+### Vaccination Strategies in Scale-Free Networks
+The hubs are responsible for the large variance of heterogenous networks.
+Therefore if we immunize the hubs, we decrease the variance and increase the epidemic threshold.
+By immunizing the hubs, we are fragmenting the contact network (altering the underlying network), making more difficult for the pathogen to reach the nodes in other components.

+> Hub immunization represents a perspective change in immunization protocols: instead of trying to decrease the spreading rate using random immunization, we must alter the topology of the contact network.

+The problem with a hub-based immunization strategy is that for most epidemic processes we lack a detailed map of the contact network.
+Yet, we can still exploit the network topology to design more efficient immunization strategies.
+To do so, we rely on the **friendship paradox**, the fact that on average the neighbors of a node have higher degree than the node itself.
+By immunizing the acquaintances of a randomly selected individual, we target the hubs without having to know precisely which individuals are hubs.

 # Network Epidemiology
 - spreading means connections
 - we can't ignore the network anymore; network drastically change the nature of spreading